| Metric | dYdX | GMX |

 Feature Comparison

-dYdX and GMX both launched in the second half of 2021, but they could not be more different architecturally. dYdX operates a fully on-chain order book on its own Cosmos-based blockchain, where validators run the matching engine as part of consensus.
-GMX uses oracle-priced liquidity pools on Arbitrum and Avalanche, where traders take positions against a shared pool rather than matching with other traders.
-Each design has strengths that map to different trading styles.
+dYdX and GMX both launched in the second half of 2021, but their designs could not be more different. dYdX operates a fully on-chain order book on its own Cosmos-based blockchain.
+Validators run the matching engine as part of consensus.
+GMX uses oracle-priced liquidity pools on Arbitrum and Avalanche.
+Traders take positions against a shared pool rather than matching with other traders.
+Each design has strengths that fit different trading styles.

 dYdX v4 is a sovereign appchain built from scratch.
-The dYdX Chain runs CometBFT consensus with a validator set of 60+ operators, and the order matching logic is embedded directly in the chain's application layer. dYdX gets dedicated throughput with no competition from other DeFi transactions, and the ability to customize block production for trading workloads.
-The result is a platform that handles thousands of order placements and cancellations per second with full settlement guarantees.
-Traders get limit orders, stop-market, stop-limit, trailing stops, and take-profit orders, all executed natively on-chain.
-GMX's architecture is simpler by design.
+The dYdX Chain runs CometBFT consensus with 60+ validators.
+Order matching logic is embedded directly in the chain's application layer. dYdX gets dedicated throughput with no competition from other DeFi transactions.
+Traders get limit orders, stop-market, stop-limit, trailing stops, and take-profit orders — all native on-chain.
+GMX's architecture is simpler.
 Traders submit market orders that execute against GM pool liquidity at Chainlink oracle prices.
-There is no order matching, no slippage (up to capacity), and no need for professional market makers.
+There is no order matching, no slippage (up to pool capacity), and no need for professional market makers.
 Opening a position on GMX feels closer to a token swap than a trading terminal.

-Fees illustrate the architectural tradeoff. dYdX uses a standard maker/taker model: 1 bps maker, 5 bps taker at the base tier, scaling down to sub-2 bps taker at the highest volume tiers.
+Fees show the architectural tradeoff. dYdX uses a standard maker/taker model: 1 bps maker, 5 bps taker at base tier, scaling to sub-2 bps taker at the highest volume tiers.
 DYDX stakers get additional discounts.
-The maker rebate at top tiers incentivizes professional market makers to keep the book tight.
-GMX charges 4-6 bps to open a position and 4-6 bps to close it, plus an hourly borrow fee (typically 0.005-0.01%/hour).
+Top-tier maker rebates keep professional market makers active and the book tight.
+GMX charges 4-6 bps to open and 4-6 bps to close a position, plus an hourly borrow fee (typically 0.005-0.01%/hour).
 The open/close fee varies based on whether the trade balances the pool's long/short ratio.
 Trades that improve balance pay the lower rate.
 For a trader doing ten $50,000 roundtrips in a day, dYdX costs roughly $500 in taker fees versus $4,000-$6,000 on GMX.
-For a single position held for a week, the gap narrows as dYdX's funding rate payments accumulate alongside GMX's borrow fees, but dYdX remains cheaper in most scenarios.
+For a single position held a week, the gap narrows as dYdX's funding payments accumulate alongside GMX's borrow fees.
+But dYdX stays cheaper in most scenarios.

 Position sizing matters here too.
-On dYdX, very large orders (say $500,000+ on a mid-cap pair) will experience slippage because the order walks through multiple price levels on the book.
-The slippage depends on liquidity depth, which varies by pair and time of day.
-On GMX, that same $500,000 order executes at the oracle price with zero slippage — as long as the GM pool has sufficient capacity.
-For large block trades, GMX's zero-impact execution is a genuine advantage.
-For standard-sized trades ($10k-$100k on major pairs), dYdX's order book provides tight enough spreads that the slippage is negligible.
+On dYdX, very large orders — say $500,000+ on a mid-cap pair — will have slippage.
+The order walks through multiple price levels on the book.
+Depth varies by pair and time of day.
+On GMX, that same $500,000 order executes at the oracle price with zero slippage, as long as the GM pool has capacity.
+For large block trades, GMX's zero-impact execution is a real edge.
+For standard-sized trades ($10k-$100k on major pairs), dYdX's order book provides tight enough spreads that slippage is negligible.

-Governance separates the two. dYdX has one of the most active governance systems in DeFi.
-DYDX token holders vote on protocol upgrades, fee parameter changes, market listings, and treasury spending.
+Governance separates the two. dYdX has one of DeFi's most active governance systems.
+DYDX token holders vote on protocol upgrades, fee changes, market listings, and treasury spending.
 All trading fees flow to DYDX stakers, creating a direct economic incentive for governance participation.
-GMX also has token governance — GMX stakers vote on proposals and earn a share of protocol revenue in ETH/AVAX — but the governance scope is narrower since GMX operates on Arbitrum's existing infrastructure rather than running its own chain.
-Both tokens have real cash flows backing them, unlike pure governance tokens with no fee capture.
+GMX also has token governance — GMX stakers vote on proposals and earn a share of protocol revenue in ETH/AVAX — but the scope is narrower.
+GMX runs on Arbitrum's existing infrastructure rather than its own chain.
+Both tokens have real cash flows, unlike pure governance tokens with no fee capture.

-The LP experience is different on each platform.
-GMX's GM pools are passive: deposit a pair of assets (e.g., WETH + USDC for the ETH/USD market) and earn fees from all trading activity in that market.
+The LP experience differs.
+GMX's GM pools are passive: deposit a pair of assets (e.g., WETH + USDC for the ETH/USD market) and earn fees from all activity in that market.
 Historical yields have ranged from 10-40% APY.
-The risk is that profitable traders extract value from the pool, but fees and position imbalance payments provide a buffer. dYdX's MegaVault accepts USDC deposits and deploys that capital as market-making liquidity, but the yield depends on the vault's active trading performance rather than simply earning a cut of fees.
-Both are valid approaches, but GMX's model is easier to reason about and has a longer track record of positive returns for LPs.
+Profitable traders can extract value from the pool, but fees and imbalance payments provide a buffer. dYdX's MegaVault accepts USDC deposits and deploys them as market-making liquidity.
+The yield depends on the vault's active trading performance rather than earning a simple fee cut.
+Both are valid approaches.
+GMX's model is easier to understand and has a longer track record of positive LP returns.

 API and programmatic trading work better on dYdX.
-The open-source chain allows anyone to run a full node and connect directly to the validator mempool for minimum latency.
+The open-source chain lets anyone run a full node and connect directly to the validator mempool for the lowest latency.
 REST and WebSocket APIs are well-documented with SDKs in Python, TypeScript, and Go.
-Order types including iceberg and conditional orders can be placed programmatically.
-GMX's API is simpler since you interact with smart contracts on Arbitrum, but the lack of limit orders and advanced order types limits what algorithmic strategies can do.
-Most serious algo traders gravitate toward order-book platforms like dYdX.
+Iceberg and conditional orders can be placed programmatically.
+GMX's API is simpler — you interact with smart contracts on Arbitrum — but the lack of limit orders limits what algorithmic strategies can do.
+Most serious algo traders lean toward order-book platforms like dYdX.

-Both platforms are well-audited and have operated through multiple market cycles. dYdX has been audited by Trail of Bits, PeckShield, and Informal Systems.
-The Cosmos SDK and CometBFT consensus provide a proven foundation.
-GMX has audits from ABDK, Sherlock, and Guardian Audits, plus Sherlock's active bug bounty coverage.
+Both platforms are well-audited and have run through multiple market cycles. dYdX has been audited by Trail of Bits, PeckShield, and Informal Systems.
+The Cosmos SDK and CometBFT consensus provide a proven base.
+GMX has audits from ABDK, Sherlock, and Guardian Audits, plus Sherlock's active bug bounty program.
 Neither platform has lost user funds since launch.

 Verdict